jeremybmerrill/punditbot/README.md

 Leave this for later, focus on MVP:
     - add categorical data sets (how does this work??)
     - commas and dashes (fixed, but for bugs, e.g. https://github.com/simplenlg/simplenlg/issues/13 )
+    - state based "without winning Iowa or Pennsylvania"
+    - MAYBE: add support for candidate based exceptoins ("Without a Clinton on the ballot, ")